erwinbierens/OfficeDocs-SkypeForBusiness/Teams/export-teams-content.md

 - **Bulk Export of Teams Message:** Please refer to [Teams Export APIs throttling limits](/graph/throttling-limits).
 With these limits you should be able to bulk export Teams messages.

-- **Top Limit for Teams Meesage:** The TOP filter limit for Teams Message APIs is recommended to be set at 250 as the maximum limit beyond which the performance would be limited.
+- **Top Limit for Teams Message:** The TOP filter limit for Teams Message APIs is recommended to be set at 250 as the maximum limit beyond which the performance would be limited.
 - **Application Context**: To call Microsoft Graph, your app must acquire an access token from the Microsoft identity platform.
 The access token contains information about your app and the permissions it has for the resources and APIs available through Microsoft Graph.
 To get an access token, your app must be registered with the Microsoft identity platform and be authorized by either a user or an administrator for access to the Microsoft Graph resources it needs.
     If you're already familiar with integrating an app with the Microsoft identity platform to get tokens, see the [Next Steps](/graph/auth/auth-concepts#next-steps) section for information and samples specific to Microsoft Graph.
 - **Hybrid Environment:** Export APIs support messages sent by users who are provisioned on Hybrid Environment (on-premises Exchange and Teams).
 Any messages sent by users who are configured for hybrid environment are accessible using Export APIs.